-Her eyes flung back to me and the men turned around in turn.
-All four of us came out from behind the trees and held our pistols at the ready, "We mean you no harm," said Ned, "We thought ye were the law, but since we have you here, tell me, what with the lass?"
+Her eyes flung back to Joe and the men turned around in turn.
+Taking this as their cue, the Kelly gang emerged from their hiding places, their pistols held at the ready, "We mean you no harm," said Ned, "We thought ye were the law, but since we have ye here, tell me, what with the lass?"

-They chuckled and lowered their guns, mistake #1, "We found her travelin' on her on."
+They chuckled and lowered their guns.
+"We found her travelin' on her on."

-"Ah," I sighed with a shake of my head, "Now, that is no way to treat a lady.
+"Ah," Joe sighed with a shake of his head, "Now, that is no way to treat a lady.
 Surely you know that?
 Why do you not untie her?"

 "Then she would run." the man answered with a frown.

 They smiled and nodded stupidly, "Yeah, yeah, that's the word, thank ye."